sentientazure/superblogdocs/12_slugs/01_python_4_slugs.md

     return slug
 ```

-The logic behind this funtion is the following:
+The logic behind this function is the following:

 Let's say we have two articles both with the title "Hello World".
 Their slugs will both be "hello-world".
 What this function does if it's making a slug that already exists it will add "-1" to the end of it.
 If there's already a slug "hello-world-1", it will take the number at the end and add 1 to it.
 So the slug will be "hello-world-2".
 And so on.
 This way each article's slug is always unique and readable.

+---

+### Slugs

 In your `urls.py`, replace the following: